 - Premium Brokers: Similar to full-featured brokers, but with more emphasis on retirement planning, high-net-worth individuals and personalized service.

 No-transaction-fee Mutual Funds

 Full-featured brokers are equipped for many different types of clients, from absolute beginners to advanced traders, and tend to be a great choice for most investors.
-Fees are slightly higher than at discount brokers, usually around $4.95 to $6.95 per trade, enabling access to better research, analysis tools and customer service.
+Fees have come down significantly, with many full-featured brokers now offering commission-free stock, ETF, and options trading, enabling access to better research, analysis tools and customer service.

 The menu of investments at full-featured brokers is typically broader than what is offered by discount brokers, including a wider array of stocks, bonds, ETFs and mutual funds.
 Additional trading categories are usually available, including margin trading, options, commodities, foreign exchange and cryptocurrency.
 They also offer a plethora of additional services — for additional fees — from wealth advisors and tax advisors, to portfolio analysis and private client services.